wp-plugins/alipay-for-woocommerce/readme.txt

 If the main currency of your store is not Chinese Yuan, please make sure you set the exchange rate through <strong>Woocommerce -> Settings -> Payment Gateways -> Alipay</strong> page .

+I got an ILLEGAL_PARTNER_EXTERFACE error when placing order.

+Please check the "Alipay Payment Gateway Type" option, if you are using the Direct Payment method and your Alipay account is not a business version, this error occurs.
+For personal account, it is recommended to use the Escrow Payment method.

+I got an illegal_Sign error when placing order.

+Please check the "Use form submission method" box and see if it solves your problem.
+If not, please leave us a message at our website.

 == Screenshots ==

 1. Alipay settings page in English